What's Airbnb's Living Wage Pledge?

 - Take time off to care for themselves or a family member

-Determining a living wage
+Determining a living wage in the United States

 We used the National Domestic Workers Alliance (NDWA) standards to understand what it means to pay cleaners a living wage.
 NDWA is the leading association for cleaners, nannies, and domestic workers across the country.
 Below are some guidelines for hosts to ensure cleaners are paid a living wage.